open-pioneer/trails-build-tools/.changeset/spotty-ducks-notice.md

 "@open-pioneer/build-package": minor
 ---

-Implement automatic rewrite for certain problem import statements.
+Implement automatic rewrite for certain problematic import statements.

 Under certain conditions, `build-package` will add extensions to imported modules when the imported module does not (strictly) exist.
 For example, this rewrites